 Many people select the traditional art school route and learn to draw before painting.
 Multiple artists also begin pictures through drawing, and many different artists will learn to draw something before they attempt to paint it.
 This predicament can present some difficulties.

-To understand drawing as a craft, maybe it is best the understand painting as a skill.
+To understand drawing as a craft, it is best to understand painting as a skill.

 Related Posts You Want to Read: